mesosphere/dcos-docs-site/pages/services/spark/2.5.0-2.2.1/fault-tolerance/index.md

 ### Processing semantics

 Processing semantics apply to how many times received messages get processed.
-With {{ model.techShortName }} Streaming, this can be either "at least once" or "exactly-once".
+With {{ model.techShortName }} streaming jobs, this can be either "at least once" or "exactly-once".

-The semantics below describe apply to {{ model.techShortName }}'s receipt of the data.
+The semantics below describe how "at least once" or "exactly-once" processing apply to {{ model.techShortName }} receipt of the data.
 To provide an end-to-end exactly-once guarantee, you must additionally verify that your output operation provides exactly-once guarantees.
 More info [here][4].

 - Receivers

   **at least once**

-Every {{ model.techShortName }} Streaming consumer, with the exception of the Direct Kafka Consumer described below, uses receivers.
+Every {{ model.techShortName }} streaming consumer, with the exception of the direct Kafka consumer described below, uses receivers.
 Receivers buffer blocks of data in memory, then write them according to the storage level of the job.
-After writing out the data, it will send an ack to the source so the source knows not to re-send.
-However, if this ack fails, or the node fails between writing out the data and sending the ack, then an inconsistency arises.  {{ model.techShortName }} believes that the data has been received, but the source does not.
+After writing out the data, receivers send an acknowledgement to the source so the source knows not to re-send the data.

+However, if this acknowledgement fails, or the node fails between writing out the data and sending the acknowledgement, then an inconsistency arises.  {{ model.techShortName }} believes that the data has been received, but the source does not.
 This results in the source re-sending the data, and it being processed twice.

-- Direct Kafka Consumer
+- Direct Kafka consumer

   **exactly-once**

-The Direct Kafka Consumer avoids the problem described above by reading directly from Kafka, and storing the offsets itself in the checkpoint directory.
+The direct Kafka consumer avoids the problem described above by reading directly from Kafka, and storing the offsets itself in the checkpoint directory.

   More information [here][5].

 [1]: https://spark.apache.org/docs/1.6.0/streaming-programming-guide.html#requirements
 [2]: https://spark.apache.org/docs/1.6.0/streaming-programming-guide.html#with-receiver-based-sources